 Lauren lives in southern Maine with her husband, cat and two dogs.
 In her free time she enjoys hiking, camping, and personal fitness.Next Bio >

 Linda Elliott, LVT

-Lynn Leary, LVT; Hospital Administrator
+Lynn Leary, LVT; Practice Administrator

 Lynn grew up in southeastern Massachusetts and attended University of Massachusetts Amherst, graduating with a degree in Animal Science.
 She worked at a day practice in Massachusetts for one year before moving to Maine.
-She worked for nineteen years at a local day practice before joining the AEC team in 2003.
+She worked for nineteen years at a local day practice before joining the PVESC team in 2003.

 Marguerite Bowman, LVT

 Marguerite became a licensed veterinary technician in 2009, and after working in day practice for several years, came to PVESC in 2011.
 Marguerite loves the fast pace of emergency medicine and the opportunity to learn something new every day.
 When not at work, Marguerite likes roller skating, beach combing, playing fetch with her Silkshire Terrier, BB le Bond, and walking her cat, Brinny Dahlness.Next Bio >